aslihanzehradonmez/intermediate-python-applications/README.md

 This repository features a collection of intermediate Python projects designed to enhance your understanding of core programming concepts, algorithms, and data handling.
 Each project is structured to provide practical experience in Python programming, including the use of APIs, file management, and user interface design.

-### 🌟 Featured Projects
+### 🌟 Application Descriptions

+# Application Descriptions

-1. **File Management System** 📂
+1. **File Management System 📂**
-   A tool to organize, rename, move, and delete files efficiently.
-It supports bulk operations and file categorization based on extensions.
+   A comprehensive tool for managing files and folders.
+It allows users to organize, rename, move, create, and delete files and directories.
+Features include a GUI for navigating file structures, action logging, and bulk operations.

-2. **Weather Application** ⛅
+2. **Weather Application ⛅**
-   A weather forecasting app that fetches real-time weather data using an API and displays temperature, humidity, and more for selected locations.
+   A weather forecasting app that uses geolocation to fetch the user's current position and display weather updates.
+Data is sourced from public APIs, offering temperature and condition details for a specified location.

-3. **Book Recommendation System** 📖
+3. **Book Recommendation System 📖**
-   Recommends books based on user preferences or genres.
-It employs a simple recommendation algorithm to enhance the reading experience.
+   Recommends books by searching the Open Library API.
+Includes a translation feature for book titles and authors to English for better accessibility.
+Results are displayed in a user-friendly GUI, limited to the top ten matches.

-4. **Q&A Game Engine** ❓
+4. **Q&A Game Engine ❓**
-   A question-and-answer game framework where users can create quizzes or play existing ones.
-Supports multiple-choice and true/false formats.
+   A framework for trivia-style quizzes, fetching questions from Open Trivia Database.
+It supports multiple-choice formats, maintains scores, and includes features for resetting and customizing the number of questions.

-5. **Notepad App** 📝
+5. **Notepad App 📝**
-   A lightweight notepad application for creating, editing, and saving text files.
-Includes features like word count, search, and text formatting.
+   A versatile text editor for creating and managing text files.
+Supports saving files in multiple formats (TXT, DOCX, PDF), and includes advanced features like bold/italic text formatting, search/replace functionality, and notifications.

-6. **Restaurant Order Management System** 🍽️
+6. **Restaurant Order Management System 🍽️**
-   A basic order management system for restaurants, allowing users to place orders, calculate bills, and track inventory.
+   Manages restaurant orders and menu items, including adding, updating, and removing menu options.
+Features include customer order tracking, bill generation with tax and discount calculations, and a clear GUI for streamlined operations.

-7. **English-Turkish Dictionary** 📚
+7. **English-Turkish Dictionary 📚**
-   A bilingual dictionary application for translating words and phrases between English and Turkish, with support for word history and favorites.
+   A bilingual dictionary app using Google Translate to translate text between English and Turkish.
+Features include auto-detection of source language, and a clean interface for input and translation results.

-8. **Recipe Suggestion Application** 🍳
+8. **Recipe Suggestion Application 🍳**
-   Suggests recipes based on available ingredients.
-Users can input ingredients they have, and the app will recommend matching recipes.
+   Suggests recipes based on provided ingredients by utilizing TheMealDB API.
+Ingredients are normalized for accurate matching, and users can view detailed recipe instructions and thumbnails.

-9. **URL Shortener & QR Maker** 🔗
+9. **URL Shortener & QR Maker 🔗**
-   Shortens long URLs and generates QR codes for easy sharing.
-Supports saving and exporting QR codes in image formats.
+   Shortens URLs using TinyURL and generates QR codes.
+Includes options to save QR codes as images, a copy-to-clipboard feature for shortened URLs, and error handling for invalid inputs.

-10. **Timer Application** ⏳
+10. **Timer Application ⏳**
-    A versatile timer app for countdowns and alarms, featuring customizable notifications and sound alerts.
+    An advanced countdown timer with start, pause, and reset functionalities.
+Features customizable time entry, a log panel for updates, and an alarm upon timer completion.
+Runs on a responsive threading-based backend.

 ### 🔢 Download & Run